OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 '`StateTL -g` `StateTL g 2018` `StateTL -g 2018,03,15,11,15`

+hydrobase `-h` command runs necessary river, wc, exchange, and capture loops and saves output to file for import into hydrobase

 save `-s` command saves final mat files from calibration or control loops (currently used for plotting)

 plot `-p` command plots several calibration related plots (only when runcalibloop=1)